 - What are the fines if you don’t follow the rules?

 (This article will be updated as new changes are implemented to keep you informed.)

 Social distancing in Victoria

-The Victorian government says Victorians may leave the home for five reasons:
+In May, Victorian government said Victorians may leave the home for five reasons:

 - To shop for food and other necessary goods and services

 - To access medical services or provide caregiving – for example, this includes shared parenting obligations or providing care and support to an unwell, disabled, elderly or pregnant friend or relative

 - To attend work or education where you can’t do those things from home